Italy/ 4. Current issues in cultural policy development and debate

 - the streamlining of the over abundant legislation regulating the different cultural domains by combining them in a few, more comprehensive and exhaustive sectorial laws (this has been the case for the very relevant Heritage Codex ( chapter 5.3.3) as well as for Leg.
 Decree 28/2004 on Cinema ( chapter 5.3.6), both adopted by Minister Urbani); and

-- a much stronger emphasis on the role of the private sector in the cultural field, as well as on measures enabling the transfer to private organisations of the management or of the concession rights – when not the property – of public cultural institutions.
+- a much stronger emphasis on the role of the private sector in the cultural field, as well as on measures enabling the transfer to private organisations of the management of public cultural institutions.

 The priorities of Minister Francesco Rutelli during the subsequent centre-left government (2006-2008) were: